 British Shorthairs mainly live indoors and due to their naturally sedentary lifestyle and huge appetites can gain weight quickly.
 We’d suggest a good quality food designed for indoor, less active cats that is lower in fat.
 You could speak to your vet for their opinion and also your breeder to find out what their cats eat.

 We tend to suggest a mix of dry food and wet for all cats.
 The dry food helps clean their teeth whilst the wet helps to keep them hydrated - cats naturally don’t tend to drink vast amounts of water.
 Keep a bowl of dry food down all day for grazing along with fresh water and then feed a meal or two of wet food; one in the morning and one in the afternoon.
 Every cat is a little different and finding the right food for your particular cat will come with time and advice form your vet if needed.

 Catit also make a cat water fountain.
 As we said before, many cats will shun their water bowl and drink little.
 The fountain provides a trickle of filtered water which may just encourage fussy cats to drink more.
 Many cats favour running water over still - how many of you have a cat who takes a drink from a running tap?!
 The filtration also means the water stays fresh and free of any nasties.

-Cat Carrier - Whether you need something for short journeys or longer ones, a good quality carrier in an appropriate size is a must-have.
+Whether you need something for short journeys or longer ones, a good quality carrier in an appropriate size is a must-have.
 You will need something from the day you collect your new bundle of joy to transport them home in safety.
-Our favourite is the Catit Cabrio.
+Our favourite is the Mobile Dog Gear Pet Carrier plus.
 This has a number of features to make journeying with your cat a breeze.
 The top opening makes trips to the vet super easy, there are fitted bowls for feeding on longer journeys and it can be seat belted into the car for safety.
 An all round super product!